Digital Assets

 The Bottom Line

-Digital assets represent a pivotal evolution in the capital markets.
+Digital assets represent offer the potential for a pivotal evolution in the capital markets.
 Through thoughtful regulation, global coordination, and continued dialogue, SIFMA is working to ensure that innovation enhances efficiency, transparency, and investor protection – strengthening U.S. markets for the future.

 Abstract financial image of blockchain/digital assets.